You’re always supposed to give the right answer to an ACT or SAT question, right?

 Once or twice in the Math section and once or twice in the Reading and Writing sections, the SAT switches things up.
 Instead of asking for which answer is RIGHT, they ask you for which answer is WRONG.

 And, after, giving the correct answer 200 times in a row, it’s incredibly easy to blow by the NOT or EXCEPT wording and choose the correct answer.
+This is just one more example of how the tests are tricky in unexpected ways.
+And how “silly” unforced errors result in losing too many points.

 Here’s a couple of examples from the 2017-2018 ACT Practice Test which also uses this trick.